In this Step, we’ll work through drafting the documents you will send to the media.

 Don’t send massive files – reduce them down to around 1-2MB and 300dpi for print.

-Try to have a selection of images so you can send different ones to different media.
+Keep a collection of images on hand, so you can share different selections with different media.

 Online publications prefer landscape images as they fit better with their designs.

-If you can, try to get your brand name or product in the shots of people.
-That could be the founders holding or using the product or the logo on a wall behind them or something as simple as wearing a t-shirt with a logo on it.
-Something as blatant as wearing a logo t-shirt only tends to work for the business media so try to be more subtle for the consumer media.
+If possible, feature your brand name or product in the shots of people.
+This could be the founders holding or using the product, the logo on a wall behind them, or something as simple as wearing a t-shirt featuring your logo.
+(Note that the “logo t-shirt approach” only tends to work for business media, so try to be more subtle for consumer media.)

-Provide a link to a Dropbox folder or similar from which media can download the images.
-Consider using bit.ly to reduce and customise the name of the link.
+Avoid attachments where possible.
+Instead, provide a link to a Dropbox folder (or similar service) from which media can download your image collection.
+Consider using bit.ly to reduce and customize the name of the link.

 It's all about first impressions, so consider using a professional photographer.
-A good shot can greatly increase your chances of getting coverage.
+A good shot can greatly increase your chances of securing coverage.

-For TV, you need to give the producer lots of filming options so they have enough footage for the length of the story.
-They will film most of it themselves, but the more options you can give them, the bigger the story will be.
+TV producers need plenty of filming options to ensure they have ample footage for the length of the story.
+They’ll likely film most of it themselves, but the more options you provide them with, the bigger the story will be.